ehabqadah/in-situ-processing-datAcron/README.md

 # Configurations:

-This section describes the different configurations/parameter that cusomize the execution of the In-Situ Processing module, the following are the all parameter of the mdoule along side with their description and usage, and all configs are located in the [config.properties](/src/main/resources/config.properties) file.
+This section describes the different configurations/parameter that cusomize the execution of the In-Situ Processing module, the following are the full parameters list of the module along side with their description and usage, can be changed in the [config.properties](/src/main/resources/config.properties) file.

 | Parameter  Name        | Example           | Description  | Used In  |
 | ------------- |:-------------:| :-----:|:------------:|